Digital banking trends in 2023

 - Of those at online-only banks, 88 percent reported they are satisfied with the bank’s services.

-- Meanwhile, only 66 percent of consumers report being satisfied with traditional banks.
+- Meanwhile, only 66 percent of consumers using traditional banks report being satisfied with them.

 - Around 5 percent of Americans are unbanked, meaning they have no bank accounts.

-Sources: Statista, FDIC, JD Power, Galileo, PaymentsJournal, U.S. Federal Reserve
+Sources: PYMNTS, FDIC, JD Power, Galileo, Bankrate, U.S. Federal Reserve

 Traditional banking vs. digital banking